Battles ahead for Greek PM weakened by state TV crisis

 "All ERT frequencies should have been active.
 Not executing the temporary order is an illegal act."

-But Samaras' conservative New Democracy insists the transitional, stopgap broadcaster will run just a few ready-made programmes, in line with a concession he had offered previously.
+But Samaras's conservative New Democracy insists the transitional, stopgap broadcaster will run just a few ready-made programmes, in line with a concession he had offered previously.

 "Even transmitting a logo would be enough to comply with the court decision," one New Democracy official told Reuters.